jimmywarting/StreamSaver.js/README.md

 StreamSaver.js (legacy-ish)
 ===========================

+**StreamSaver.js is the solution to saving streams in the web browser.
+It is perfect for web apps where there's a need to save large amounts of data on devices with e.g. limited RAM.**

 ...
 Don't worry it's not deprecated.
 It's still maintained and i still recommend using this when needed.
 Just want to let you know that there is this new native way to save files to the HD: https://github.com/whatwg/fs which is more